-The Commission is also vested with authority to administer the state's Nebraska Opportunity Grant (NOG) and Access College Early (ACE) student financial aid programs, the Community College Gap Assistance Program, the Oral Health Training and Services Fund, the federal Improving Teacher Quality (ITQ) Program, and two higher education data systems-the Integrated Postsecondary Education System (IPEDS) and the Nebraska Educational Data System (NEEDS).
+The Commission is also vested with authority to administer the state's Nebraska Opportunity Grant (NOG), Access College Early (ACE), and Community College Gap Assistance student financial aid programs, the Oral Health Training and Services Fund, the federal Improving Teacher Quality (ITQ) Program, the Guaranty Recovery Cash Fund, and two higher education data systems-the Integrated Postsecondary Education System (IPEDS) and the Nebraska Educational Data System (NEEDS).

-The Commission's responsibilities and goals are to 1) develop a comprehensive statewide plan and statewide facilities plan to coordinate higher education within the state's public institutions, 2) review new and existing instructional programs to prevent unnecessary duplication, 3) review capital construction and operating budget requests submitted by institutions to ascertain compliance with the comprehensive statewide plan, 4) conduct studies and surveys it finds appropriate for the purposes of the Coordinating Commission for Postsecondary Education Act, 5) review public institution participation in education centers and off-campus instruction, 6) facilitate access to quality postsecondary education without unnecessary duplication, 7) review requests of out-of-state institutions to offer classes and programs of study within the state, 8) administer certain federal and state student financial aid programs, 9) maintain information systems to provide the Commission and others with information pertinent to the exercise of their duties and 10) recommend to the Governor and Legislature legislation it deems necessary or appropriate to change role and mission provisions.
+The Commission's responsibilities and goals are to 1) develop a comprehensive statewide plan and statewide facilities plan to coordinate higher education within the state's public institutions, 2) review new and existing instructional programs to meet educational goals, assure efficiency, and prevent unnecessary duplication, 3) review capital construction and operating budget requests submitted by institutions to ascertain compliance with the comprehensive statewide plan, 4) conduct studies and surveys it finds appropriate for the purposes of the Coordinating Commission for Postsecondary Education Act, 5) review public institution participation in education centers and off-campus instruction, 6) facilitate access to quality postsecondary education without unnecessary duplication, 7) review requests of out-of-state institutions to offer classes and programs of study within the state, 8) administer certain federal and state student financial aid programs, 9) maintain information systems to provide the Commission and others with information pertinent to the exercise of their duties and 10) recommend to the Governor and Legislature legislation it deems necessary or appropriate to change role and mission provisions.